Bio

 festivals throughout 2008, and came out on DVD (with a bonus live DVD)

 at the same time.
-Also out in 2009 was Jon’s book Deflowered: My Life In Pansy Division, a memoir of Pansy Division stories and experiences.
+Also out in 2009 was Jon’s book Deflowered: My Life In Pansy Division, a

-created a Bandcamp page (http://pansydivision.bandcamp.com), where their
+In 2013, the band created a Bandcamp page (http://pansydivision.bandcamp.com),

-entire catalog can be streamed for free and downloads can be purchased.
+where their entire catalog can be streamed for free and downloads can be purchased.

-With bands members living in 4 cities on two coasts, gigs have been
+With bands members living in 4 cities on two coasts, gigs have been infrequent.

 In 2015 they recorded a new album, Quite Contrary,